ghepesdoru/slate-js-config/README.md

 The advantage of binding your own keys to java script described actions in a os that does not offer a fast and painless way to win + left / win + right to put windows side to side is great.
 Being used to fully utilize the real estate of each of my monitors, I took the time to set up a configuration that feats me.

+This script takes quadrant alignement into account, and shold work with any monitor positioning and it's fully customizable.
 Maybe it will be usefull to others also.

 Install
 =======